Gotthard Base Tunnel, Switzerland

-To speed the project, intermediate shafts were sunk to allow for simultaneous tunnelling on several faces, these points (Erstfeld, Amsteg, Sedrun, Bodio and Faido) to become integrated in the finished structure for servicing and emergency access.
+To facilitate the project, intermediate shafts were sunk to allow for simultaneous tunnelling on several faces, these points (Erstfeld, Amsteg, Sedrun, Bodio and Faido) to become integrated in the finished structure for servicing and emergency access.

-The tunnels are mainly created by tunnel boring machines, with some use of drilling and blasting.
+The tunnels were mainly created by tunnel boring machines, with some use of drilling and blasting.
 The final section, 7.7km from Erstfeld, began in August 2007 and the breakthrough of the tube at Amsteg was carried out in June 2009.

 The final breakthrough in the east tube of the Gotthard Base Tunnel took place in October 2010.
 It took nearly 14 years and 2,500 workers to connect the two ends of the tunnel.
 This final breakthrough in the west tube was completed in March 2011.